 11. PROCEDURE 11.1 Prepare the material sample in accordance with Section 3.
 11.2 Perform the sieve analysis in accordance with Section 4.
 11.3 Fill the graduate with enough water or other appropriate liquid to cover entire sample plus at least an additional 2 in.
 (51 mm).

 Note 6-The additional 2 in.
 (51 mm) is required to ensure that the calibration mark on the plunger is submerged when taking a reading.
 11.4 Slowly lower the plunger into the liquid, permitting air and liquid to percolate through the holes in the perforated disc, until the liquid level reaches the calibration mark on the plunger handle.
-11.5 Trap all material beneath the plunger disc, eliminating any air before making readings.

-- 11.6 With the liquid level on the calibration mark of the plunger handle, read and record the liquid level from the scale on the graduated cylinder.
-This is the "zero" or "initial" reading. - 11.7 Remove the plunger and place the aggregate retained on the largest sieve into the graduate.
-Begin with the finest size when preparing more absorptive materials. - 11.8 Slowly lower the plunger into the liquid until the level rises to the calibration mark on the plunger handle. - 11.9 Read and record the liquid level from the calibrated scale on the graduated cylinder within 20 sec. of the aggregate being added. - 11.10 Check the liquid level when ready to add the next aggregate size. - 11.11 Record this as the initial reading and pour in the next sieve-size material.
-Make this reading within 20 sec., in the same manner described above. - 11.12 Continue this procedure for each sieve size material.
-Note 7-Take care when lowering the plunger into the liquid so that floating particles do not slip by the edge of the plunger disc. - 11.13 Make calculations in the same manner described previously under Part III, Sections 12.12 through 12.14. - 11.14 Improve the precision of this procedure by using two graduates. - 8.45-fl. oz.
-(250-mL) graduate with 0.07-fl. oz.
-(2-mL) graduations-The volumes of small amounts of aggregate of any given size can be measured with a greater precision in the 8.45-fl. oz.
-(250-mL) graduate. - 68-fl. oz.
-(2,000-mL) graduate with 0.68-fl. oz.
-(20-mL) graduations-The volumes of the larger amounts of aggregate of any given size can be measured in the 68-fl. oz.
-(2,000-mL) graduate.
+Trap all material beneath the plunger disc, eliminating any air before making readings.
+11.5 With the liquid level on the calibration mark of the plunger handle, read and record the liquid level from the 11.6 scale on the graduated cylinder.
+This is the "zero" or "initial" reading.
+11.7 Remove the plunger and place the aggregate retained on the largest sieve into the graduate.
+Begin with the finest size when preparing more absorptive materials.
+11.8 Slowly lower the plunger into the liquid until the level rises to the calibration mark on the plunger handle.
+11.9 Read and record the liquid level from the calibrated scale on the graduated cylinder within 20 sec. of the aggregate being added.
+11.10 Check the liquid level when ready to add the next aggregate size.
+11.11 Record this as the initial reading and pour in the next sieve-size material.
+Make this reading within 20 sec., in the same manner described above.
+11.12 Continue this procedure for each sieve size material.
+Note 7-Take care when lowering the plunger into the liquid so that floating particles do not slip by the edge of the plunger disc.
+11.13 Make calculations in the same manner described previously under Part III, Sections 9.9 - 9.11.
+11.14 Improve the precision of this procedure by using two graduates.
+250-mL graduate with 2-mL graduations-The volumes of small amounts of aggregate of any given size can be measured with a greater precision in the 250-mL graduate.
+2,000-mL graduate with 20-mL graduations-The volumes of the larger amounts of aggregate of any given size can be measured in the 2,000-mL graduate.